 Dream Cycle is a five-minute audio narrative representing dreams during the five stages of sleep and REM (Rapid Eye Movement).
 Research suggests we dream throughout the sleep cycle, but especially during REM.
 The stages of sleep and REM can be identified with different brain waves, but the challenge of this project is to represent their interconnected nature with sounds.
 Dream Cycle was jury selected for inclusion in the international online Art In Dream project.
-Listen to Dream Cycle.
+Artist Statement.

 Exhibitions / Publications / Broadcasts

 Dream Cycle was created in response to an open call for international submissions to the Art In Dream Project.
 Artists were invited to analyze their dreams and share their message(s) through a chosen art form.
 My submission was was one of thirty seven by artists from twenty four countries jury selected for inclusion in the online exhibition during 2017.

 We sleep for nearly one third of our lives.
 We sleep in cycles, each 90-110 minutes in length.
 During each sleep cycle we progress through five stages: Stages 1-4, and REM (Rapid Eye Movement)

 In Stage 1, we drift in and out of sleep and can be awakened easily.
 If awakened, we claim to have not been asleep.
 Eye and muscle movement slows.
 Muscles may contract suddenly and we may experience a sense of falling (falling asleep?)